 From evaluation and treatment to support services and education for families, our University of Vermont Medical Group providers offer a personalized, family-centered approach to meet your child's specific needs.

-Patients receive care from a multidisciplinary team of experienced health care professionals, including endocrinologists, nurse practitioners, diabetes nurses, dietitians and other providers, all working together to provide the best possible care for your child.
+Patients receive care from a multidisciplinary team of experienced health care professionals, including endocrinologists, Certified Diabetes Educators, dietitians and other providers, all working together to provide the best possible care for your child.

 As a university hospital, you can be sure that your care is informed by the latest medical knowledge, and includes the most up-to-date treatment options.

 The University of Vermont Children's Hospital provides expert care for children and adolescents with diabetes mellitus or other conditions affecting the endocrine glands and their respective hormones.
 We treat a wide range of endocrinology conditions, but some of the common conditions include:

 There are approximately 200,000 individuals less than 20 years of age in the United States living with diabetes .
 It is one of the most common chronic diseases in childhood.
 The vast majority of these young people have Type 1 Diabetes (previously known as juvenile-onset diabetes ).

 This condition results from an inability of the body to produce adequate amounts of insulin.
 Insulin is a critical hormone that regulates blood glucose levels and allows the body to generate energy from the food we eat.
 This differs from Type 2 Diabetes , in which the body can produce insulin but the hormone does not function adequately.